THE WEEK

 Seenu a most-travelled man

-With his cooking kit
+With his cooking kit,

-Feeding every film unit
+Feeding every film-making unit.

-So what if the rum spilt
+"So what if the rum spilt",

-He reminisced in pain
+He reminisced in pain,

-Wasn't it the table's guilt
+"Wasn't it the table's guilt,

-Slipping its legs in rain
+Slipping its legs in rain?"

 (Stupid weak table, he added)

-Now she (s)pouts in fame and cannabis
+She (s)pouts in fame and cannabis

-Mukteshwar chuckled and drank
+Chuckled and drank

-To Seenu's technicolor prints
+To Seenu's innocent dreams.

-He had left his own testicular imprints
+He had poured into her, his own testicular reams.

 ---